Frock coat: Cloth

 Standard fibres used for the frock coat included wool and vicuña.
 The most common weaves were known as broadcloth and duffel, both so called "heavy wools" manufactured along a process originating from Flanders in the 11th century (Flemish cloth).
 The standard colour of a civilian frock coat was solid black but later, in the Victorian era, charcoal grey became an acceptable but less common alternative and Midnight Blue was an even rarer alternative colour.
 For business and festive occasions the revers was lined with black silk facings (either satin or grosgrain).
 For funerals black frock coats without self-faced revers were worn with a matching black waistcoat.
-In military uniforms a wider variety of colours was and is common, prompting colour names as "navy blue" and "cadet grey".
+In military uniforms a wider variety of colours was and is common, prompting such colour names as "navy blue" and "cadet grey".

-On more formal outings the coat was worn with a pair of cashmere striped morning trousers: (cashmere stripes refers to the muted design in black, silver and charcoal grey, not the fibres of the cloth.)
+On more formal outings the coat was worn with a pair of cashmere striped morning trousers (cashmere stripes refers to the muted design in black, silver and charcoal grey, not the fibres of the cloth).
 However, trousers of muted checks were also worn in slightly more informal situations.
 In keeping with the rules set for morning dress, trousers matching the coat were considered a somewhat less formal alternative.

 A matching black waistcoat was worn for more formal business or more solemn ceremonies.
 During the earlier Victorian period, colourful fancy waistcoats of silk were noted as being worn by gentlemen such as Charles Dickens.
 In summer a white or buff coloured linen waistcoat could be worn.
 For festive occasions a lighter coloured waistcoat such as light grey was permissible.